EJOzyazgan/Probot-Python-Bot/README.md

-# Probot-Javascript-Bot
+# Probot-Python-Bot
-Example Javascript bot for Probot Playground
+Example Python bot for Probot Playground

-This is a very simple javascript bot running with a Node server.
+This is a very simple python bot running with a Flask server.

 It is highly recomended that you update the bot logic.

-Before running localy the command `npm i` will need to be run.
+Needed libraries to run locally are Flask and json

-The server can be started locally with `npm start`.
+The Flask server may be run localy using `flask run`